 What does PdG tell me?

 PdG (pregnanediol glucuronide) is a metabolite of progesterone and is secreted into urine.
 Measuring PdG offers an average measure of your progesterone levels after ovulation.
-When measured on days 7, 8, 9, and 10 past peak, PdG levels provide a better picture of your ovulation quality compared to a one-time serum level blood draw that only shows levels at a specific point in time.
+When measured on days 7, 8, 9, and 10 past peak, PdG levels provide a better picture of your ovulation health compared to a one-time serum level blood draw that only shows levels at a specific point in time.

 How can I improve PdG levels?